unbit/spockfs/README.md

 ```

-'1' is the POSIX flag for O_WRONLY so the previous requests check for writability of '/a_file' resource
+'1' is the POSIX flag for O_WRONLY so the previous requests checks for writability of '/a_file' resource

 CHMOD